campusrover/robot_services/README.md

 `fidtest.launch` is provided to test fiducial recognition and localization in isolation from other parts of the bridge.

-`test.launch` and `map_bridge_debug.py` are provided to test map generation in isolation.
+`maptest.launch` and `map_bridge_debug.py` are provided to test map generation in isolation.
 To run you will need PIL.
 Get it with `pip install Pillow`. `map_bridge_debug.py` draws a map based on the line segments it generates to help visualize while debgging.

 ## REDIS channels